ULHPC/tutorials/advanced/CUDA/README.md

 cat ./$prf
 ```

-## Writing application code for the GPU
+## Writing application for the GPU

 CUDA provides extensions for many common programming languages, in the case of this tutorial, C/C++.
 There are several API available for GPU programming, with either specialization, or abstraction.
 The main API is the *CUDA Runtime*.
-The other, lower level, is the *CUDA Driver*, which also offers more customization options.
+Another, lower level API, is *CUDA Driver*, which also offers more customization options.
-Other APIs are Thrust, NCCL.
+Example of other APIs, built on top of the CUDA Runtime, are Thrust, NCCL.

 Many programming environments are available.
-In fact, here is an overview from an upcoming workshop on GPU programming (PPAM 2019):
+In fact, here is an overview from a workshop on GPU programming (PPAM 2019):

 > GPU programming has evolved into a full ecosystem that includes
 > programming languages (CUDA, OpenCL), libraries (e.g., cuBLAS, cuSPARSE,